YvanJAquino/gcp-gcs-proxy/README.md

 ## Manual Deployments - Building the container with Docker

-You can manually build the container and store it in the container registry for usage on other platforms like Kubernetes Engine or Compute Engine by running COS (Container-Optimized OS).
+You can manually build the container and store it in the Container Registry for usage on other compute platforms like Kubernetes Engine or Compute Engine by running COS (Container-Optimized OS).

 ```
 git clone https://github.com/YvanJAquino/gcp-gcs-proxy.git
-cd gcp-gcs-proxy/service
+cd gcp-gcs-proxy
 docker build -t gcr.io/PROJECT_ID/gcp-gcs-proxy .
 docker push gcr.io/PROJECT_ID/gcp-gcs-proxy
 ```